fenago/tableau-intermediate/lab-guides/md/Lab_4.md

 In the previous recipe, [*Using custom geocoding*], we have imported and used custom geocoding to map
 Serbian provincial centers.
-In this recipe, we will go a step further and map the region\'s borders in order to create a filled map.
+In this lab, we will go a step further and map the region\'s borders in order to create a filled map.
 We will achieve this by using polygon mapping.